-It all really started back in the 1960s possibly because a record company, Elektra, began noticing how effective billboards were along the Las Vegas strip.
-It got them thinking, what better place to promote entertainment in the Los Angeles area then the Sunset Strip?
+It all started back in the 1960s when Elektra, a record label under Warner Music Group, noticed how effective billboards were along the Las Vegas strip.
+It got them thinking.
+What better place to promote entertainment in the Los Angeles area than the Sunset Strip?

-Every single day you had a captive audience in their cars including some of the biggest players in the industry.
-And so Elektra began promoting the Doors with vibrant, visually interesting billboards that helped launch the band.
-Many other record labels followed and interestingly, the billboards were less about generating money then they were a way for the labels to prove to the artists that they believed in them.
-It was more an ego stroke than it was a means of selling albums.
+Every single day, you had a captive audience in their cars including some of the biggest players in the industry.
+And so Elektra began promoting the Doors with vibrant, visually arresting billboards that helped launch the band.
+Many other record labels followed and interestingly, the billboards were less about generating money than they were a way for the labels to prove to the artists that they believed in them—more an ego stroke than a means of selling albums.
 Once one band got a lavish and unique billboard, other bands began demanding them as well.
-And local disc jockeys cruising the Strip would also take notice.
-Thus began one of the great pop-culture expressions along the Strip.
+Local disc jockeys cruising the Strip would also take notice.
+A new form of pop culture expression was born.

-The Beatles, Led Zeppelin, Frank Zappa, Humble Pie, ELO, ABBA – band after band began pushing the creative envelope, with extensions, props and lighting used to help create more and more outlandish billboards that would draw attention.
+The Beatles, Led Zeppelin, Frank Zappa, Humble Pie, ELO, ABBA.
+Band after band began pushing the creative envelope, with extensions, props, and lighting used to help create increasingly outlandish, attention-garnering billboards.

 In the early 1980s, once MTV began becoming a force, the billboards along Sunset Strip became less important.
 Promotional money was spent more on videos and less on outdoor advertising.
-But they never completely went away.
-While the golden era of rock ’n roll billboards may have only lasted 15 or so years, there are still plenty of examples of elaborate and effective billboards still being created today on the Strip.
+While the golden era of rock ’n’ roll billboards may have only lasted about 15 years, there are still plenty of examples of elaborate and effective billboards on the Strip.

-Prices of course have changed dramatically since the mid-1960s.
-Today a full-size billboard on the Strip will cost between $35,000 and $100,000 per month depending on the location and the elaborateness of the design.
-But that doesn’t stop film companies, TV companies and yes, still some record companies from investing in what’s some of the most famous billboard real estate on the planet.
+Prices, of course, have changed dramatically since the mid-1960s.
+Today, a full-size billboard on the Strip will cost between $35,000 and $100,000 per month depending on the location and design.
+The price doesn’t deter film, TV, and record companies from investing in what is some of the most famous billboard real estate on the planet.
 One of the most well-known and expensive billboards in Los Angeles is located near the Chateau Marmont Hotel.
-It’s priced at $60,000 per month and Apple has a long-term contract.
-At one time it was a billboard for the Marlboro Man.
+It’s priced at $60,000 per month and Apple currently has a long-term contract.
+At one time, it was a billboard for the Marlboro Man.

 So look up when you walk or drive the Strip today.
 You just never know what you may see.